merenlin/merenlin.github.io/index.md

 When I’m not coding or analyzing data, I teach and train swimming & triathlon (check out [Stockholm International Swimming Club](http://stockholmswimmingclub.se)).

-Other places you can find me on internet:
+Other places you can find me on the Internet:

 - [Twitter](http://twitter.com/Merenlin) — daily inspiration
 - [GitHub](https://github.com/oxananu) — code